mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 To get an idea of Smoothieboard setup, you can see this diagram from Arthur Wolf (co-creator).
 It's the original in the picture, but you get the idea: lots of setup is required.
 ![Smoothieboard](https://live.staticflickr.com/7263/7832149516_76d367a105_b.jpg)

+Fortunately, Smoothieboard has very thorough documentation and a large community that offer help. **This was the magic answer.** I needed to choose a board that had good documentation and lots of help.
+I needed to ask for and accept more help.
+Once I did this, everything started working flawlessly-ish.